Integrative Counselling Definition

 It is important that the therapist continues to develop a sound knowledge of all areas of their integrative model.
 How it works with an individual client will depend on the relationship, and will perhaps involve an element of intuition on the therapist’s part, which is enabled by a good therapeutic alliance.

-Main Benefits and Criticisms of Integrative Counselling
+Pros and cons of Integrative Counselling

 - Can create a flexible and dynamic approach to suit a wide range of clients.